c2FmZQ/c2FmZQ/README.md

 contributions are welcome.

 The server has no way to decrypt the files that are uploaded by the clients.
-It knows how many files you have, how big they are, and who they're shared with.
+It only knows how many files you have, how big they are, and who they're shared with.

 The client has to trust the server when sharing albums.
 The server provides